tejaswivij/Mobile-App-Security-with-Permission-Pairs/README.md

 For benign apps:

 Computes a total risk score using the Module 3 database.
 Ranks apps based on risk score.
 Recommends the top r safest apps in the same category.

+For implementation, use **Module4_App_Recommendation.ipynb**.